justingielen/TheLab/README.md

 ## 🎯 Vision

-The Lab aims to transform the way athletes train and improve by integrating:
+**The Lab** aims to transform the way athletes train and improve by integrating:

-1. Real-time collaboration between athletes and coaches.
+1. Collaboration between athletes and coaches.
 2. Accessible tools for personal development and skill tracking.
 3. Cutting-edge AI for personalized feedback and performance analysis.